LapennaArnaud/BiereExport/README.md

 Hi there!
 Welcome to Cloud9 IDE!

-To get you started, we have created a small hello world application.

-1) Open the hello-world.php file

-2) Follow the run instructions in the file's comments

-3) If you want to look at the Apache logs, check out ~/lib/apache2/log
+If you want to look at the Apache logs, check out ~/lib/apache2/log

-And that's all there is to it!
-Just have fun.
-Go ahead and edit the code, or add new files.
-It's all up to you!

 Happy coding!
 The Cloud9 IDE team

 ## Support & Documentation